Why is body language important in a presentation?

 What are the key features of a presentation?

 Students may not at first realise that there are many aspects that must be considered for a presentation to be successful.
 In truth, few people are naturally skilled at presenting (especially not the first time), and so practice and energy must be spent in evaluating personal weaknesses and in improving upon those weaknesses wherever necessary.
-While the topics of body language, delivery, presentation language and the use of visual aids all have their own more detailed short courses, we’ve nevertheless summarised these four aspects for your reference below:
+While the topics of body language, delivery, presentation language and the use of visual aids all have their own more detailed short readers, we’ve nevertheless summarised these four aspects for your reference below:

 What is body language?